cabinetofcuriosity/homebase/list-of-databases.md

 ## MoveBank

 - Link: [MoveBank](https://www.movebank.org/)
-- About:
+- About: help animal tracking researchers to manage, share, protect, analyze, and archive their data.
-- Type of data offered:
+- Type of data offered: Animal activities in csv.
-- How to access data:
+- How to access data: Search the datasets or authors or just browsing the data repository and click the download link.

 ## BHL